publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 93–66, title II, § 240(b)][/us/pl/93/66/s240/b], July 9, 1973, [87 Stat.
 161][/us/stat/87/161], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[this subchapter\] for months after the month in which this Act is enacted \[July 1973\] on the basis of applications for such benefits filed in or after the month in which this Act is enacted.”
+> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after the month in which this Act is enacted \[July 1973\] on the basis of applications for such benefits filed in or after the month in which this Act is enacted.”

  __Effective Date of 1972 Amendment__

 [Pub.
 L. 92–603, title I, § 102(i)][/us/pl/92/603/s102/i], Oct.
 30, 1972, [86 Stat.
 1339][/us/stat/86/1339], provided that:

-> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403] and enacting provisions set out as notes under this section\] shall apply with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after December 1972.”
+> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403] and enacting provisions set out as notes under this section\] shall apply with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972.”

 [Pub.
 L. 92–603, title I, § 103(d)][/us/pl/92/603/s103/d], Oct.
 30, 1972, [86 Stat.
 1340][/us/stat/86/1340], provided that:

-> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall be applicable with respect to old-age insurance benefits payable under title II of the Social Security Act \[this subchapter\] for months beginning after 1972.”
+> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall be applicable with respect to old-age insurance benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months beginning after 1972.”

 [Pub.
 L. 92–603, title I, § 107(c)][/us/pl/92/603/s107/c], Oct.
 30, 1972, [86 Stat.
 1343][/us/stat/86/1343], provided that:

-> “The amendments made by this section \[amending this section and sections 403, 422, and 425 of this title\] shall apply with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after December 1972, except that in the case of an individual who was not entitled to a monthly benefit under title II of such Act for December 1972 such amendments shall apply only on the basis of an application filed in or after the month in which this Act is enacted \[October 1972\].”
+> “The amendments made by this section \[amending this section and sections 403, 422, and 425 of this title\] shall apply with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972, except that in the case of an individual who was not entitled to a monthly benefit under title II of such Act for December 1972 such amendments shall apply only on the basis of an application filed in or after the month in which this Act is enacted \[October 1972\].”

 [Pub.
 L. 92–603, title I, § 108(f)][/us/pl/92/603/s108/f], Oct.
 30, 1972, [86 Stat.
 1344][/us/stat/86/1344], provided that:

-> “The amendments made by this section \[amending this section\] shall apply only with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months after December 1972 except that in the case of an individual who was not entitled to a monthly benefit under such section 202 for December 1972 such amendments shall apply only on the basis of an application filed after September 30, 1972.”
+> “The amendments made by this section \[amending this section\] shall apply only with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months after December 1972 except that in the case of an individual who was not entitled to a monthly benefit under such section 202 for December 1972 such amendments shall apply only on the basis of an application filed after September 30, 1972.”

 [Pub.
 L. 92–603, title I, § 109(b)][/us/pl/92/603/s109/b], Oct.
 30, 1972, [86 Stat.
 1345][/us/stat/86/1345], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[this subchapter\] for months after December 1972.”
+> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972.”

 [Pub.
 L. 92–603, title I, § 110(b)][/us/pl/92/603/s110/b], Oct.
 30, 1972, [86 Stat.
 1346][/us/stat/86/1346], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after December 1972.”
+> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972.”

 [Pub.
 L. 92–603, title I, § 111(b)][/us/pl/92/603/s111/b], Oct.
 30, 1972, [86 Stat.
 1347][/us/stat/86/1347], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[this subchapter\] for months after December 1967 on the basis of an application filed in or after the month in which this Act is enacted \[October 1972\], except that such amendments shall not apply with respect to benefits for any month before the month in which this Act is enacted unless such application is filed before the close of the sixth month after the month in which this Act is enacted.”
+> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1967 on the basis of an application filed in or after the month in which this Act is enacted \[October 1972\], except that such amendments shall not apply with respect to benefits for any month before the month in which this Act is enacted unless such application is filed before the close of the sixth month after the month in which this Act is enacted.”

 [Pub.
 L. 92–603, title I, § 112(b)][/us/pl/92/603/s112/b], Oct.
 30, 1972, [86 Stat.
 1347][/us/stat/86/1347], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months beginning with the month in which this Act is enacted \[October 1972\].”
+> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months beginning with the month in which this Act is enacted \[October 1972\].”

 [Pub.
 L. 92–603, title I, § 113(c)][/us/pl/92/603/s113/c], Oct.
 30, 1972, [86 Stat.
 1348][/us/stat/86/1348], provided that:

-> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[this subchapter\] for months after December 1972, but only on the basis of applications filed on or after the date of the enactment of this Act \[Oct.
+> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply with respect to monthly benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972, but only on the basis of applications filed on or after the date of the enactment of this Act \[Oct.
 30, 1972\].”

 [Pub.
 L. 92–603, title I, § 114(d)][/us/pl/92/603/s114/d], Oct.
 30, 1972, [86 Stat.
 1348][/us/stat/86/1348], provided that:

-> “The amendments made by this section \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[this subchapter\] for months after December 1972 on the basis of applications filed on or after the date of enactment of this Act \[Oct.
+> “The amendments made by this section \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972 on the basis of applications filed on or after the date of enactment of this Act \[Oct.
 30, 1972\].”

     Amendment by section 116(b), (c) of [Pub.
 L. 92–603][/us/pl/92/603] effective with respect to applications for widow’s and widower’s insurance benefits based on disability under this section filed in or after October 1972 or before October 1972 under specified conditions, see [section 116(e) of Pub.
 L. 92–603][/us/pl/92/603/s116/e], set out as a note under [section 423 of this title][/us/usc/t42/s423].